clojure-emacs/inf-clojure/README.md

 ## Basic Usage

 Just invoke `M-x inf-clojure` or press `C-c C-z` within a Clojure source file.
-You should get a prompt with the supported repl types and common startup forms.
+You should get a prompt with the supported REPL types and common startup forms.
 You can select one of these or type in your own custom startup.
 This will start a REPL process for the current project and you can start interacting with it.

-If you've already started a socket repl, use `M-x inf-clojure-connect` and enter the host and port numbers.
+If you've already started a socket REPL server, use `M-x inf-clojure-connect` and enter its host and port numbers.

-Inf-clojure aims to be very simple and offer tooling that the repl itself exposes.
+Inf-clojure aims to be very simple and offer tooling that the REPL itself exposes.
 A few commands are:

 - eval last sexp `C-x C-e`